-3.A.1 For each salient risk, add a goal, progress status and describe the measures you have implemented to handle the company's prioritized negative impact on people, society and the environment
+3.A.1 For each salient risk, add a goal, progress status and describe the measures you have implemented to handle the enterprise's prioritized negative impact on people, animals, society, and the environment

-Salient issue Use of non-degradable fabrics (Polyester/ Spandex) Goal: 100% re-cycled materials in collection by year 2030 Status : ongoing Goals in reporting year : Increase volume of recycled materials in collection as much as possible without reducing quality and durability.
+Salient issue Use of non-degradable fabrics (Polyester/ Spandex) Goal: 100% re-cycled materials in collection by year 2030 Status : ongoing and at 51% in 2023 Goals in reporting year : Increase volume of recycled materials in collection as much as possible without reducing quality and durability.
 KPIs are determined and implemented.